 How Can I Get My High School Diploma If I Didn't Graduate From High School?

 In Virginia, an adult who did not complete high school can earn a diploma in two ways: by passing the GED® test or completing the National External Diploma Program (NEDP).

 High School Flex gives you options to complete high school your way.
 You can choose the subjects you need: math, social studies, science, and reasoning through language arts.
-Classes included scheduled zoom sessions and self-study components.
+Choose your subject: Math, Science, Social Studies or English/Language Arts.
+Math, Reading/Language Arts and Science have both in-person and online scheduled zoom class options.
+Social Studies is offered as online scheduled zoom classes The Learning Labs for Science and Social Studies are open to all GED students.
+GED to Go!
+Self Study allows you to set your own schedule and work at your own pace.
+You must attend an onboarding session to enroll in GED to Go!
 Students must have a computer or laptop, reliable internet access, and the ability to log in several times a week to complete the course work and attend class.
-Choose a morning or evening, virtual class.

 Zoom classes are held in multiple locations in order to make them accessible to adults across the region.
 Face-to-face classes may be available in Fluvanna and Louisa Counties.
 Check the current catalog for classes near you.
 If you have questions about where a specific class is held, contact us at 434.961.5461 or firstname.lastname@example.org.

 If you need help earning your GED®, and cannot attend classes, then the GED® to Go!
 Program is for you.

 GED® to Go! is a flexible online learning option that fits your busy schedule, providing online access to GED® classes that will prepare you to successfully take—and pass—the GED® test.